 Less commonly, Blau syndrome can affect the liver, spleen, salivary gland, brain, blood vessels, lungs, and heart.
 Inflammation involving these organs and tissues can cause life-threatening complications.

-Because of the progressive nature of the disease, we are always on the lookout for new symptoms.
-Since she was very young, Lexi has had gastric issues - severe bloating and pain in her stomach.
-Recent biopsies found granulomas in her intestines.
+Because of the progressive nature of the disease, we were always on the lookout for new symptoms.
+Since she was very young, Lexi had gastric issues - severe bloating and pain in her stomach.
+Recent biopsies had found granulomas in her intestines.
 When she was 4, her parotid glands became enlarged and impacted her saliva production.
 At one point her glands were the size of golf balls on both sides of her face and under her chin.
-We recently found out that Lexi's vocal glands have also been impacted which explains her high-pitched voice.
-Lexi's growth has been severely stunted and she is showing early signs of osteoporosis.
-Her frame is very tiny and her limbs are especially frail.
-Lexi has frequent headaches and will experience periods of daily fevers.
+We had recently found out that Lexi's vocal glands have also been impacted which explained her high-pitched voice.
+Lexi's growth had been severely stunted and she was showing early signs of osteoporosis.
+Her frame was very tiny and her limbs were especially frail.
+Lexi had frequent headaches and experienced periods of daily fevers.